Quick start guide

 3

-Search and install a tile
+Search for and install a tile manually

 tessl search express